jaysylvester/citizen/README.md

+### Initializing citizen and starting the web server

+The start.js file in your app directory can be as simple as this:

+    // start.js

+    global.app = require('citizen');

+    app.start();

+Run start.js from the command line:

+    $ node start.js

 ### Configuration

-citizen prefers convention over configuration, but some things are best handled by a config file.
+citizen prefers convention over configuration, but sometimes configuration is a necessity. citizen has a default configuration and accepts your configuration as an extension of its own, based on a config file and/or passed inline via `app.start()`.

-The `config` directory is optional and contains configuration files that drive both citizen and your app in JSON format.
-You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:

-1. citizen parses each JSON file looking for a `hostname` key that matches the machine's hostname.
-If it finds one, it loads that configuration.
-2. If it can't find a matching hostname key, it looks for a file named citizen.json and loads that configuration.
-3. If it can't find citizen.json or you don't have a `config` directory, it runs under its default configuration.

-The following represents citizen's default configuration, which is extended by your configuration file:
+The following represents citizen's default configuration, which is extended by your configuration:

     {
       "hostname":             "",
       "citizen": {
         "mode":               "production",
         "http": {
+          "enable":          true,
           "hostname":         "127.0.0.1",
           "port":             80
         },
         "https": {
+          "enable":          false,
           "hostname":         "127.0.0.1",
           "port":             443,
           "secureCookies":    true